mufflyt/workforce/README.md

 Lastly we confirmed FPMRS status by NPI taxonomy code.

 ## OBGYN FPMRS
 * [NPI List of Board-Certified with FPMRS taxonomy code](https://npiregistry.cms.hhs.gov/) - I searched for the text string `female pelvic medicine` in the USA for individuals and not offices/hospitals.
+The downside of the NPI database is that taxonomy code/subspecialty code is self-described.
 ![NPPES Search Image](https://www.dropbox.com/s/j6p3dtb83tw12aa/NPPES_search.png?raw=1)
 ![NPPES Search Results Image](https://www.dropbox.com/s/ff6u1464yppm8fh/NPPES_search_results.png?raw=1) We were able to find FPMRS board certification from the NPI database.